 One counter to social inequality can be understood as the distribution of advantages, or the notion that it’s better for everyone when society makes things like education, housing, labour force opportunities, health, food security, democratic rights and so on and so forth available to everyone, equally.
 Obviously, on a global scale we are a long way from achieving this balance – and in terms of migration, we do not have equal access to other countries.
 Our heritage, country of origin, skills, language, health, gender, age and economic status are all used as indicators of our suitability to relocate to a new country.
 Beyond the question of ‘who gets to migrate where?’ is the question of what opportunities migration truly offers.

 The Melilla example poignantly illustrates the relationship between migration and inequality.
 The starting position of the brave human who attempts this journey to Europe is one of unequal circumstance.
 Whether it be lack of economic opportunities or civil war, the motivation to move, albeit illegally, is powerful enough that the risks along the road are ones worth taking.
 If successful, the marginalised life in a European country is merely a shifting of vulnerabilities from one location to the next.
 The starting position of limited advantages in education, economic status and historical political relationships travel with the migrant.
 History and country of origin play a large role in our experiences of inequality, and our opportunities for equality in the future.
 In this way, migrants and refugees from the developing world demonstrate a courageous will for change; not just for themselves but for the generations that follow.

-Evelyn Marsters has a PhD in Development Studies from the University of Auckland (NZ) and is currently based in Berlin.
-Her focus is global health and migration, and she is Deputy Editor at Impolitikal.
+Evelyn Marsters is Deputy Editor at Impolitikal.
+She has a PhD in Development Studies from the University of Auckland (NZ), and is Research Programme Manager at the New Zealand Institute for Pacific Research.
 Read more by Evelyn.